naumenkoks/naumenkoks/README.md

 🎮 Kirill | Aspiring Game Developer

 Hi!
-I'm Kirill, an aspiring game developer transitioning from data analytics into the creative world of gameplay programming and design.
+I'm Kirill, a game developer transitioning from data analytics into the creative world of gameplay programming and design.
 I find joy in crafting engaging mechanics and bringing game worlds to life using Unity and C# — and soon Unreal Engine & C++ too.

 ## 🚀 My GameDev Journey So Far
 - Built and published multiple 2D Unity games (see pinned projects 👇)